ryanhdtvyt10/mk7-pid-grabber/README.md

 Upon booting mk7, your screen should flash a color.
 Press select to open the menu.

-When joining an online match, the plugin should automatically log the pricipal id of the players you come across, as well as being able to detect spoofed pid's
+When joining an online match, the plugin should automatically log the principal id of the players you come across, as well as being able to detect spoofed pid's